marcglasberg/asyncredux.com/react/tutorial/handling-action-errors.md

 * Open a dialog (or a toast) to show the `message` to the user.
 * Show the `errorText` below the input, until the user starts typing again.

-## Showing error messages in a dialog
+## Show error messages in a dialog

 Async Redux automatically opens a dialog to show the `message` of all the user exception errors thrown by actions.
 For this to work, however, you must set up the desired dialog,